-Open the Bible to Luke 1 so children know that the story comes from the Bible.
+Invite a child to find Luke 1 in the Bible.
 Place the open Bible on the worship center.

-Read SCM 1.
-Express the emotions of the story in your voice, expressions, and gestures.
+Have volunteers read Luke 1:26-38.
 Conclude the reading by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."

-Invite two children to act out the story as you read SCM 1 again or listen to the story audio.
+Invite two children to act out the story as you read SCM 1 or listen to the story audio.
 When Gabriel says that nothing is impossible for God, encourage the rest of the children to take a "YES!" picture from the worship space, hold it up, and cheer Mary on as she says yes to God.